owlbarn/tutorial/book/case-image-inception/README.md

 Note that this is one-off work.
-Once you successfully update the network with weights, the weights can be saved using `Graph.save_weights`, without haveing to repeat all these steps again.
+Once you successfully update the network with weights, the weights can be saved using `Graph.save_weights`, without having to repeat all these steps again.
 We have already prepared the weights for the InceptionV3 model and other similar models, and the users don't have to worry about all these trivial model exchanging detail.

 ## Processing Image